 It is essential to have an excellent command of the English language to benefit from studying for the programme.
-All students whose first language is not English and have not done the last two years of their education in English must meet a minimum English language requirement before commencing their programme.
+All students whose first language is not English and who have not done the last two years of their education in English must meet a minimum English language requirement before commencing their programme.
 Providing evidence of a previous qualification that confirms the applicant’s English proficiency at the required level can also be accepted.

 International students applying for this programme should pass their IELTS for UKVI Test Score of 6.5 overall with a minimum score of 6.0 in each component (reading, writing, listening and speaking).

 The structure of the MBA programme is shown below:

 Postgraduate Certificate – 60 credits at Level 7

 Postgraduate Diploma – 120 credits at Level 7